apache/dolphinscheduler/docs/docs/en/guide/task/dms.md

 - **isRestartTask**：Whether to restart the task.
 If it is true, the task will be restarted.
 If it is false, the task will be created and started.
-- **isJsonFormat**：Whether to use json data to create and start the task.
-If it is true, the task will be created and started by json data.
+- **isJsonFormat**：Whether to use JSON data to create and start the task.
+If it is true, the task will be created and started by JSON data.
 If it is false, the task will be created and started by interface.
 - **jsonData**：Json data for creating and starting the task.
 Only when `isJsonFormat` is true, this parameter is valid.

 Parameters of creating and starting the task by interface